anml-dev/Deep-Learning-Logistic-Regression/README.md

  - _learning rate: 0.01_
  - _number of iterrations: 2000_

-This results in train accuracy over 99% and test accuracy of 70%.

 The files are organized as follows:

 * **Logistic_Regression_Utils.py** - contains utility functions for loading and preprocessing the datasets.
 The hdf5 files "datasets/train.h5" and "datasets/test.h5" contain the training and test sets of images.
 The function load_dataset() returns the train and test datasets, as well as the list of classes ("cat", "non-cat").
 Each line of the train and test datasets is an array representing an image.
 Each image is of shape (number_of_pixels, number_of_pixels, 3) where 3 is for the three RGB channels.
 The function process_dataset() first reshapes the datasets  (the images are flattened into single vectors of shape (num_px * num_px * 3, 1)), and then centers and standardizes them (in this case it is enough to divide every row of the dataset by 255 - the maximum value of a pixel channel)